AKuederle/AKuederle.github.io/quicktips/_posts/14-04-2015-The-proper-way-to-create-a-numpy-array-using-a-for-loop.md

 ---
 layout: post
-title: The proper way to create a numpy array using a for-loop
+title: The proper way to create a numpy array inside a for-loop
 tags: Python
 permalink: create-numpy-array-with-for-loop
 comments: True